 BELLINGHAM, Wash. — Everyday farm to table with a side of Elvis Presley.
 That's what you'll find when you step into Cosmos Bistro in Bellingham.
-The extensive Elvis collection can be blamed on chef and owner Cinnamom Berg's lifelong obsession with the King.
+The extensive Elvis collection can be blamed on chef and owner Cinnamon Berg's lifelong obsession with the King.
 She’s even got a velvet Elvis, and a cookbook of his favorite recipes.
 But a restaurant doesn't get this popular based on Elvis alone.

-"We'll use these to put into the salad because they're so beautiful and fresh,” it’s part of Cosmos Bistro’s ethos – to not let things go to waste and tread lightly on the planet.
+"We'll use these to put into the salad because they're so beautiful and fresh,” it’s part of Cosmos Bistro’s ethos – to not let things go to waste and tread lightly on the planet."

 It's also actually how people used to do old-fashioned home cooking —innovating with whatever the day or the farmer brings.
 “They'll just call me and say hey I have too many tomatoes right now can you take them I need to get rid of them, and I’m like, great bring them on over!
 I'll make some salsa!”